jphalimi/PythonForMIC/Doc/library/subprocess.rst

    name for the executing program in utilities such as :program:`ps`.

-   On Unix, with *shell=False* (default): In this case, the Popen class uses :meth:`os.execvp` like behavior to execute the child program.
-   *args* should normally be a
+   On Unix, with *shell=False* (default): In this case, the Popen class uses :meth:`os.execvp` to execute the child program. *args* should normally be a sequence.
-   sequence.
 If a string is specified for *args*, it will be used as the name or path of the program to execute; this will only work if the program is being given no arguments.